-“I’m fascinated by the question of how we can unravel our food systems and shape them in a way that makes food healthier and more sustainable.”
+“I’m fascinated by the question of how we can leverage our food systems to make them more future-proof.”

 Tell us a bit about yourself.

 Trained as an economist with a PhD in geography, I’ve been working on food systems for over 14 years, as a researcher, lecturer and consultant for profit and nonprofit institutions in EU and Switzerland.
-I’m fascinated by the question of how we can unravel our food systems and shape them in a way that makes food healthier and more sustainable.
+I’m fascinated by the question of how we can leverage our food systems to make them more future-proof.
 Based in Zurich since 2016, I love travelling, playing music and enjoying the great outdoors with my dog.

 What motivated you to work for the Valley?